matteobonani/Sprout-Berry-Pi/README.md

 ## 1. About

-Our project is a simple watering plant system
+A simple watering plant system